charshy/examples/apps/helloworld/README.md

 ## Using the Amalgam8 REST API

+Use the API to view your configuration of the helloworld sample:

-You can look at registration details for a service in the A8 registry, by running the following cURL command:
+1. View the registration details for a service in the Amalgam8 registry, by running the following cURL command:

 ```
 export TOKEN=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE0NjY3NzU5NjMsIm5hbWVzcGFjZSI6Imdsb2JhbC5nbG9iYWwifQ.Gbz4G_O0OfJZiTuX6Ce4heU83gSWQLr5yyiA7eZNqdY
 curl -X GET -H "Authorization: Bearer ${TOKEN}" http://localhost:31300/api/v1/services/helloworld | jq .
 ```

-**Note**: Replace localhost:31300 above with the appropriate host for your environment (for example, "a8-registry.mybluemix.net", etc.).
+**Note**: Replace localhost:31300 in the example code with the appropriate host for your environment.
+For example, "a8-registry.mybluemix.net".

-The output should look something like this:
+The returned output resembles this following example:

 ```
 {